Rubinstein–Taybi syndrome: Genetics

 A mouse model has been identified in order to perform experimental research procedures.
-The model has exhibited the same clinical symptoms seen in humans and has become a foundation for future research.
+The mice exhibited the same clinical RTS symptoms seen in humans, and the model has become a foundation for future research.

-Unfortunately, in nearly 40% of cases, neither gene, CREBBP or EP300, can be implicated in the cause of the disease.
-In these cases, there is no mutation on the 16th chromosome leaving many more questions yet to be answered.
-However, new research shows that around 55% of cases involve a mutation in the CBP gene, further suggesting that this disease has its origins in mutation of the regulatory mechanisms of transcription (Izumi, 2016).
+Diagnosis

+RTS can be diagnosed through clinical features and can be confirmed through genetic testing.
+However, 30% of cases do not have a known genetic basis.

 Treatment

 There is no existing treatment that reverses or cures RTS.
 There are, however, ways to manage and reduce symptoms for patients.
-Patients with RTS suffer from a diverse breadth of symptoms.
-These include cognitive-developmental impairment, heart abnormalities, delayed bone growth and skeletal abnormalities, auditory impairment, urinary tract abnormalities, including kidney problems, and dental and speech problems.
-Not every patient will suffer from all or multiple symptoms, and not every patient will experience the same symptoms, meaning they differ from patient to patient.
 Due to there being a wide range of symptoms, RTS patients are referred to specialists that focus on each specific symptom.
-There is not a specialist for RTS.
-For example, patients will go to an orthopedic surgeon and physical therapy for skeletal and growth abnormalities, like scoliosis but will go to a cardiologist if they suffer from heart abnormalities or a dentist if they suffer from dental abnormalities.
 Individuals suffering from cognitive developments usually are part of special education programs and speech therapy.
-The specialists the individuals go to match the symptoms the individuals have.
 Regular check-ups and monitoring are needed for cardiac, dental, auditory, and renal abnormalities.
 Genetic counseling is also recommended for affected individuals and their families.